-Mosquitoes are one of the deadliest creatures in the world because of the many diseases they can transmit.
+Mosquitoes are the deadliest creatures in the world because of the many diseases they can transmit.
 Mosquito-borne diseases include the Zika virus, dengue, malaria, West Nile virus, chikungunya, yellow fever, and more.
 Different regions are impacted by different mosquito-borne diseases depending on climate, the types of mosquitoes common in the region, and access to preventative measures and medicine.
 However, the impact of such diseases remains widespread.
-In 2017, malaria alone was responsible for around 435,000 deaths worldwide.
+In 2020, malaria alone was responsible for around 627,000 deaths worldwide.

 Measures to prevent mosquito-borne diseases include vaccination, wearing insect repellant, killing mosquitoes, and isolating infected people from mosquitoes to interrupt the transmission cycle.
-In 2019, vector-borne disease funding from the National Institutes for Health (NIH) was expected to reach 663 million U.S. dollars, highlighting the importance of battling such diseases.
+In 2022, vector-borne disease funding from the National Institutes for Health (NIH) was expected to be 752 million U.S. dollars, highlighting the importance of battling such diseases.
 This significance will possibly increase with time, as climate change spreads the distribution of disease-carrying mosquitoes in various parts of the world.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.

 Due to varying update cycles, statistics can display more up-to-date

 In the following 6 chapters, you will quickly find the 40 most important statistics relating to "Mosquito-borne diseases in the U.S.".